wuyangf7/OPERA/README.md

 Mean    0.605441        0.168855        0.0743364       0.151368
 SD      0.20765 0.186273        0.134037        0.16549
 ```
-The output includes the posterior mean and SD from MCMC for each possible configuration.
 ```
 Variance        2.000000e-02    2.000000e-02
 ```
+The .pi output includes the posterior mean and SD from MCMC for each possible configuration.
+The .var output includes the prior variance for each xQTL data.
 The posterior samples from MCMC are also printed in the log file, for example,
 ```
 Iteration       Pi1(0:0)        Pi2(0:1)        Pi3(1:0)        Pi4(1:1)
 0       0.0557406       0.319719        0.0834392       0.541101